Files / Kazakhstan

 Document Introduction

-This strategy inherits the fundamental assessment of key regional developments from the 2015 version, clearly stating that domestic and cross-border terrorism, radical extremism, illicit drug trafficking, and disinformation remain the primary threats to the stability of Central Asian states.
-Simultaneously, based on new regional dynamics—new national leaderships driving reforms, deepening intra-regional connectivity and cooperation, and the expanded cooperation potential of the C5+1 platform—the strategy establishes six mutually reinforcing core policy objectives, forming a systematic strategic implementation framework.
+This strategy inherits the fundamental assessment of key regional developments from the 2015 version, clearly stating that domestic and cross-border terrorism, radical extremism, illicit drug trafficking, and disinformation remain the primary threats to the stability of Central Asian countries.
+Simultaneously, based on the new regional situation—new leadership in various countries driving reforms, deepening intra-regional connectivity and cooperation, and the expanding potential for cooperation within the C5+1 platform—the strategy establishes six mutually reinforcing core policy objectives, forming a systematic strategic implementation framework.

-The strategy's six specific objectives include: supporting the sovereignty and independence of Central Asian states both individually and as a regional whole, enhancing regional cooperation and economic autonomy through projects like unified power grids; reducing the terrorism threat, building resilience against extremism, and strengthening law enforcement and border security capabilities; expanding support for Afghanistan's stability and promoting economic and trade links between Central Asian states and Afghanistan; promoting connectivity between Central Asia and Afghanistan in energy, economy, security, and other fields, advancing the CASA-1000 power project and the Lapis Lazuli Corridor; advancing rule of law reforms and respect for human rights, strengthening civil society participation and government accountability; optimizing the business environment, promoting U.S. investment in Central Asia, and cultivating talent suited for the 21st-century economy through education reform.
+The six strategic objectives specifically include: supporting the sovereignty and independence of Central Asian countries both individually and as a regional whole, enhancing regional cooperation and economic autonomy through projects like unified power grids; reducing the terrorist threat, building resilience against extremism, and strengthening law enforcement and border security capabilities; expanding support for Afghanistan's stability and promoting economic and trade links between Central Asian countries and Afghanistan; promoting connectivity between Central Asia and Afghanistan in energy, economy, security, and other fields, advancing projects like CASA-1000 and the Lapis Lazuli Corridor; advancing rule of law reforms and respect for human rights, strengthening civil society participation and government accountability; optimizing the business environment, promoting U.S. investment in Central Asia, and cultivating talent suited for the 21st-century economy through educational reforms.

-The C5+1 diplomatic platform, as a core multilateral cooperation mechanism, brings together representatives from the five Central Asian states and the United States to address shared concerns.
-The U.S. has invested $34 million in projects under this platform in the areas of security, economic connectivity, and the environment.
-The strategy emphasizes that regardless of the level of U.S. engagement in Afghanistan, Central Asia remains a geostrategic area vital to U.S. national security interests.
+The C5+1 diplomatic platform, as a core multilateral cooperation mechanism, brings together representatives from the five Central Asian countries and the United States to address common concerns.
+The United States has invested 34 million dollars in projects under this platform in the fields of security, economic connectivity, and the environment.
+The strategy emphasizes that regardless of the level of U.S. involvement in Afghanistan, Central Asia remains a geostrategic area vital to U.S. national security interests.
 The United States will focus cooperation in areas of its comparative advantage, avoid creating regional dependency, and coordinate with like-minded partners to jointly promote regional reform and development.

-The effective implementation of this strategy aims to propel Central Asia into a stable, secure, deeply connected with the United States, open, and inclusive region.
-It will both assist Central Asian states in strengthening their economic and political sovereignty and regional cooperation capabilities, and advance U.S. national interests, the dissemination of its values, and the expansion of commercial opportunities, providing significant external impetus for the region's balanced development.
+The effective implementation of this strategy aims to foster Central Asia into a stable, secure, deeply connected, open, and inclusive region aligned with the United States.
+This will not only help Central Asian countries strengthen their economic and political sovereignty and regional cooperation capabilities but also advance U.S. national interests, the dissemination of its values, and the expansion of commercial opportunities, providing significant external impetus for the region's balanced development.